theKashey/react-imported-component/README.md

   - options.ErrorComponent - component to be shown in Error state
   - options.onError - function to consume the error, if one will thrown.
 Will rethrow a real error if not set.
   - options.exportPicker - function to pick `not default` export from a `importFunction`
   - options.render(Component, state, props) - function to render the result.
 Could be used to tune the rendering.
+  - options.async - activates react suspense support.

-  - adds static method `.preload` to the result component.
+- importedComponent`.preload` - static method to preload components.

 - `ComponentLoader`, the React Component variant of importedComponent. accepts `importFunction` as a `loadable` prop.

+### Server side API
 - `printDrainHydrateMarks()`, print our the `drainHydrateMarks`.
 - `drainHydrateMarks()`, returns the currently used marks, and clears the list.

+### Client side API
 - `rehydrateMarks():Promise`, loads _marked_ async chunks.
 - `whenComponentsReady():Promise`, will be resolved, when all marks loaded.
 - `dryRender(renderFunction):Promise`, perform sandboxed render, and resolves "whenComponentsReady".